vantage-ola/citu-demo/README.md

 ### Technical Implementation
 - Could enhance with:
-  - More comprehensive test coverage
+  - More comprehensive test coverage especially with the
   - Advanced filtering and search capabilities
   - Real-time notifications
   - More sophisticated event management features

 ## Conclusion
 While the project presented challenges in terms of design direction and technical implementation, it served as a valuable learning experience.
-The combination of new technologies (Material UI) and frameworks (Django REST Framework) provided opportunities for skill development.
-Future projects would benefit from more detailed initial planning and design phases, but the current implementation provides a solid foundation for future enhancements.